 - (a) Jolimark Holdings Limited (the "Company") was incorporated in the Cayman Islands on 22 July 2004 as an exempted company with limited liability under the Companies Law (2003 Revision) of the Cayman Islands.
-The address of its registered offices is Clifton House, 75 Fort Street, PO Box 1350, Grand Cayman KY1-1108, Cayman Islands. - (b) The Company is an investment holding company.
-The principal activities of the Company and its subsidiaries (the "Group") are manufacture and sale of printers and other products in the People's Republic of China (the "PRC"). - (c) The Company has been listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") since 29 June 2005. - (d) These consolidated financial statements have been approved for issue by the Board of Directors of the Company on 23 March 2020.
+The address of its registered offices is Windward 3, Regatta Office Park, PO Box 1350, Grand Cayman KY1-1108, Cayman Islands. - (b) The Company is an investment holding company.
+The principal activities of the Company and its subsidiaries (the "Group") are manufacture and sale of printers and other electronic products in the People's Republic of China (the "PRC"). - (c) The Company has been listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") since 29 June 2005. - (d) These consolidated financial statements have been approved for issue by the Board of Directors of the Company on 23 March 2021.